-Four questions about the home environment asked about the current home in the last 12 months:
+Four questions about the home environment were asked about the current home in the past 12 months, as follows:

-(1) "Water leakage or water damage indoors on walls, floor or ceilings ('water damage')";

-- (2) "Bubbles or yellow discoloration on plastic floor covering or black discoloration of parquet floor ('floor dampness')"; - (3) "Visible mould growth indoors on walls, floors or ceilings ('visible mould')"; - (4) "Mould odour in one or several rooms (other than the cellar)";
+- 1) Water leakage or water damage indoors on walls, floors or ceilings ("water damage") - 2) Bubbles or yellow discolouration on plastic floor covering or black discolouration of parquet floor ("floor dampness") - 3) Visible mould growth indoors on walls, floors or ceilings ("visible mould") - 4) Mould odour in one or several rooms (other than the cellar)

-The variable "any dampness" was defined as answering yes on question (1), (2) or (3) above.
+The variable "any dampness" was defined as answering yes to question 1), 2) or 3) above.

-Moreover, two questions asked about home and workplace exposure during the follow up period:
+Moreover, two questions were asked about home and workplace exposure during the follow-up period:

-- (1) "Any dampness damage, water leakage or visible mould at home during the past 10 years ('dampness or mould at home during follow up')"; - (2) "Any dampness damage, water leakage or visible mound in the workplace building during the past 10 years ('dampness or mould at work during follow up')".
+- 1) Any dampness damage, water leakage or visible mould at home during the past 10 years ("dampness or mould at home during follow-up") - 2) Any dampness damage, water leakage or visible mound in the workplace building during the past 10 years ("dampness or mould at work during follow-up")

-A categorized variable with four alternatives was created: no dampness/mould, dampness/mould at home only, dampness/mould at work only and dampness/mould at home and at work.
+A categorised variable with four alternatives was created: no dampness/mould; dampness/mould at home only; dampness/mould at work only; and dampness/mould at home and at work.